-The California Regional Water Quality Control Board Central Valley Region (RWQCB, a division of the California Environmental Protection Agency) issued a new National Pollutant Discharge Elimination System (NPDES) permit on January 29, 2004 which classified the City of Galt as a major discharger.
+The California Regional Water Quality Control Board Central Valley Region (RWQCB, a division of the California Environmental Protection Agency) issued a new National Pollutant Discharge Elimination System (NPDES) permit in December 2015 which classifies the City of Galt as a major discharger.
 The NPDES permit is a document that allows the City of Galt to discharge treated wastewater within the compliance requirements outlined within the permit.
 The RWQCB utilizes criteria for the permit from the adopted Water Quality Control Plan for the Sacramento and San Joaquin River Basins known as the Basin Plan.
 The Basin Plan designates beneficial uses, water quality objectives, and implementation policies for the purpose of achieving water quality objectives within all waters of the Basin.
 The City seasonally discharges to Laguna Creek which is a tributary to Consumnes River and both are within the Basin Plan.

 The Basin Plan water quality objectives were established to protect surface and ground water from contamination.
 The maximum contaminant levels are specified in Title 22, California Code of Regulations (CCR).
 The Basin Plan contains stringent requirements to ensure that surface and groundwater do not contain chemical or toxic substances in concentrations that adversely affect drinking water supply, agriculture supply, and other beneficial uses.
 The Laguna Creek is within the Basin Plan and therefore is required to meet these water quality objectives.
-Capital costs to comply with the permit range from $15 million to $40 million, with increase in operation and maintenance costs ranging from $0.71 million to $2.13 million.
-Current population for the City is approximately 22,982 people.
-Currently construction is in progress for the wastewater treatment plant improvements, and is scheduled to be completed early 2011.
+Since 2011, the WWTP has undergone two major construction projects which meet the mandates and objectives of the Basin Plan.